korem-lab/SGVFinder2/README.md

 # ICRA and SGVFinder

+This code first mapps reads to a reference database of the choice (see below for details).
-This code corrects read assignments by coverage based redistribution of ambiguously mapped reads.
-It then uses these correded assignments to detect structural variants that are either variable across a cohort or deleted across 25-75% of it.
+ICRA then corrects read assignments by coverage, based on re-distribution of ambiguously mapped reads.
+The corrected assignments are used to detect structural variants that are either variable across a cohort or deleted across 25-75% of it.
-This code was used for the paper "Structural variation in the gut microbiome associates with host health", TBP.
+This code was addapted from the paper "Structural variation in the gut microbiome associates with host health" (Zeevi, D., Korem, T., Godneva, A. et al.
+Structural variation in the gut microbiome associates with host health.
+Nature 568, 43–48 (2019). https://doi.org/10.1038/s41586-019-1065-y.).

 ## Installation
 You can install this package using the following command `pip install --no-cache-dir git+https://github.com/korem-lab/SGVFinder2.git`